Pine Trees with William Ho - October 1st and 2nd, 2009

 Workshop participants seemed to pick up William's expressive style with a zest.

-He also did some one-one-one coaching too.
+He also did some one-on-one coaching too.

 William returned to work on the branches alone.